 Again, as you are physically able, it is important to compile as much information as possible about the crash that has just occurred.
 Take photos, speak with witnesses and obtain their contact information.
 One witness observing the crash from a different perspective can make all the difference in the success of your case.

 If you or someone you love is recovering from a hit-and-run crash you need to know how to move forward and receive the compensation you deserve for your injuries.
-As a premier law firm serving the state of Maryland, Plaxen & Adler, P.A. is here for you at this difficult time.
+As a premier law firm serving the state of Maryland, Plaxen Adler Muncy, P.A. is here for you at this difficult time.
 We can employ our knowledge, experience, and resources to help you secure the financial resources you are owed to help you recover from your losses.
 Call us today at 410-730-7737 or use our convenient contact form to arrange a free case evaluation.